AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 1. Multi-Cloud Transit Network
 --------------------------------
 - **Alibaba Cloud Support** expands the Aviatrix Multi-Cloud Transit solution to support the Alibaba Cloud.
 This includes support for Ali Global and Ali China region.

 - **China Multi-Cloud Network Architecture Support** expands the Aviatrix Multi-Cloud Transit solution to AWS, Azure, and Alibaba public clouds in China regions.
-Support includes
+Support includes:

   - Aviatrix Controller image in AWS China Marketplace.

   - Multi-Cloud Transit solution in AWS China, Azure China and Alibaba China regions.

 - **Multi-Tier Transit** supports the hierarchical Multi-Cloud Transit gateway deployment model, and adds the ability to traverse more than two Aviatrix Multi-Cloud Transit gateways.
 This feature improves operational simplicity by aggregating multiple Aviatrix Transits.
 One use case is centralized firewall design for multiple Aviatrix-Transits in a single region, which allows in-region traffic without any inspection.
 To configure Multi-Tier Transit, go to Multi-cloud Transit -> Advance Config.
 Select the Transit Gateway and enable the Multi-Tier Transit feature.
 - **Transit Peering Insane Mode Support over Public Network** provides high performance Transit Gateway peering to multi-cloud networks with public network connectivity between AWS and Azure only.
 To configure Insane Mode over public networks, go to Multi-cloud Transit -> Transit Peering -> +Add New.
 Select the option Insane mode over Internet for a new peering connection.
 - **OCI Transit Insane Mode Support** expands our Insane Mode Encryption Service to OCI networks.
 The support includes Insane Mode for VCN to VCN encrypted peering and Transit Peering connections.
 Launch an OCI gateway with Insane Mode enabled to get started.